Thuuz Sends A Heads Up When Sports Get Exciting

 Mr. Packard, thanks very much for being with us.

-Mr. WARREN PACKARD (Founder and CEO, Thuuz): It's a pleasure to be here.
+WARREN PACKARD: It's a pleasure to be here.

 SIMON: Personalized excitement threshold - well, let's just be careful with that phrase.
 Tell us how Thuuz works, if you can.